Skip to main content

 • Copy image into Kind and run Teraslice master

-NOTE: These yarn commands must be run from the e2e subdirectory:
+NOTE: These pnpm commands must be run from the e2e subdirectory:

 # change into the e2e subdirectory